jaegertracing/documentation/content/docs/next-release/opentelemetry.md

 Jaeger OpenTelemetry components can be configured by a subset of Jaeger current flags (or other [configuration sources](../cli/)) and [OpenTelemetry configuration file](https://opentelemetry.io/docs/collector/configuration/).
 The OpenTelemetry configuration takes precedence over Jaeger configuration.
-The Jaeger OpenTelemetry binaries use hardcoded default configuration that enables predefined set of components - Jaeger receiver, attribute processor, (storage) exporter.
+The Jaeger OpenTelemetry binaries use hardcoded default configuration that enables predefined set of components - OTLP receiver, Jaeger receiver, attribute processor, (storage) exporter.
 The opinionated default configuration ensures compatibility between Jaeger current binaries.
 The user provided OpenTelemetry configuration is merged with the default configuration.